Stratified ShuffleSplit cross-validator.

 This cross-validation object is a merge of StratifiedKFold and ShuffleSplit, which returns stratified randomized folds.
 The folds are made by preserving the percentage of samples for each class.

-Note: like the ShuffleSplit strategy, stratified random splits do not guarantee that all folds will be different, although this is still very likely for sizeable datasets.
+Note: like the ShuffleSplit strategy, stratified random splits do not guarantee that test sets across all folds will be mutually exclusive, and might include overlapping samples.
+However, this is still very likely for sizeable datasets.

 Read more in the User Guide.